Go to Homepage Download

 6. HideAway will keep your wifi connection secure when you're connecting to public wifi spots while using non secure websites and email.

-HideAway will keep working forever but pauses every 10 minutes for 5 minutes.
+HideAway will keep working forever but pauses every 5 minutes for 10 minutes.

-HideAway will run automatically after instalation, but you'll also see it in Program Files >> Firetrust >> HideAway, or in Windows 8 and 10 just type HideAway to search for it.
+HideAway will run automatically after installation, but you'll also see it in Program Files >> Firetrust >> HideAway, or in Windows, just click the Windows key and type HideAway to search for it.

 The exclude my email rule solves 2 problems.